rahmatnugr/hiring-process/99co/exam-test.md

    chmod 444 index.html
    ```

-   But for convinience, we should probably also add write `user` permission to the file for editing purpose.
+   But for convinience, we should probably add `user` write permission to the file for editing purpose.
 So final command is

    ```
    chmod 644 index.html